finn-no/fabric-issues/rfcs/0004-releases.md

 ## Proposed Concepts/Principles

-### Fixed, regular release dates

-The most important idea here is to release on a fixed schedule.
-This might perhaps be once per month.
-This will make it easy for teams to schedule maintenance and update work around the schedule and at the same time turn down renovate noise.
+### Release when ready

+Release features, bug fixes and dependency updates as necessary but in a thoughtful way.
+We want to avoid constant update noise (for example from renovate bot) while also avoiding blocking teams for getting changes when they need them.

 ### Good documentation and upgrade guides

-Releases should come with changelogs and upgrade guides.
-Always.
+Releases should come with changelogs and upgrade guides (as necessary).
 It should be easy for teams to follow our guides to minimize upgrade friction.
 Particularly important when there are breaking changes.

 ### Good communication around releases